 Jennifer Paul’s background is in environmental science research, having received a M.Sc. in the Environmental and Life Sciences graduate program from Trent University.
 Since graduating, Jennifer has lead and participated in a number of research projects focused on conservation and sustainability.
 Jennifer’s portfolio includes several publications in refereed journals as well as presentations at national conferences.
 As a Project Manager at the CAWT Jennifer has a versatile role, responsible for executing projects, managing schedules and budgets, while also taking part in field work and laboratory testing.

 Hong Zhang has a Ph.D. in Environmental Engineering (Drinking Water) from the University of Toronto, as well as degrees in Environmental Engineering (Wastewater) and Environmental Science from Nankai University in China.
 Hong has expertise in corrosion control, disinfection byproducts, advanced analytical instrumentation, experimental design, and much more.
+She was instrumental in the CAWT achieving ISO/IEC 17025:2005 certification.
 Before joining the CAWT, Hong was a Postdoctoral Research Fellow at the University of Toronto.